dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

-I believe the existence of glass walls is where all the arguments come together and also the ultimate chichen and egg situation.
+I believe the existence of glass walls is where all the arguments come together and also the ultimate chicken and egg situation.
 Eventually I found myself being measured against criteria that I could never adopt or even understand created a situation of facing a glass wall: you can go so far until you end up in a place where you have to interface a lot with people that have a completely different set of expectations from you and also are not willing to discuss